tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### Overview

 Today's class will focus on exposing students to the exciting and innovative FinTech APIs that have been disrupting the industry.
 There are so many groundbreaking APIs in the FinTech industry that it's almost impossible not to get excited about them.
 APIs used in this lesson include **Quandl**, an API that provides access to historical stock data, and **Plaid**, an API that brokers connections between multiple financial institutions to create a unified view of personal, financial information and accelerate the extraction of data from multiple financial accounts.
 Both of these services help democratize and decentralize financial data stores and analytic approaches.
-And this just the beginning.
+And this is just the beginning.
 New APIs and SDKs (software development kits) are released regularly, which means there's always new technologies to use to enhance and advance the FinTech industry.
 It's a new world, and it's a world to be excited about!

 This lesson presents students with hands-on experience using APIs in a Python environment, requesting and leveraging API keys, and securely storing API keys and credentials as **environment variables** (variables that exist at the operating system level).
 Students will programmatically submit API requests to Quandl using the Python `requests` library and Plaid's software development kit, a library packaged to provide developers with access to Plaid's endpoints and functions.